How to Measure and Manage Citation Drift in AI Search

 Understanding citation drift starts with the right metrics.
 By tracking not just when your brand appears, but how often it disappears, resurfaces, or is replaced, you can separate random fluctuation from meaningful patterns.

-The following metrics turn visibility volatility into actionable benchmarks—helping you measure, compare, and manage your brand’s presence in AI search over time.
+The following metrics turn AI citation volatility into actionable benchmarks—helping you measure, compare, and manage your brand’s presence in AI search over time.

 Does Citation Drift Affect Traditional SEO?

-It does, but often at a slower pace.
+Citation drift does impact traditional SEO, but often at a slower pace and in a different context.
 In traditional search, drift shows up as shifting rankings or changing featured snippets over days or weeks.
 In AI search, it can change every time a query is asked.

 How to Measure Citation Drift in AI Search